 A PaintColrGlyph table references a base glyph ID, for which a corresponding BaseGlyphV1Record is expected.
 That record points to the root of a graph that is a complete color glyph definition on its own.
 But when referenced in this way by a PaintColrGlyph table, that entire graph is considered to be a child sub-graph of the PaintColrGlyph table, and a continuation of the graph of which the PaintColrGlyph table is a part.

-The graph for a color glyph is a combination of paint table using any of the paint table formats.
-The simplest color glyph definition would consist of a PaintGlyph table linked to a basic fill table (PaintSolid, PaintLinearGradient or PaintRadialGradient).
+The graph for a color glyph is a combination of paint tables using any of the paint table formats.
+The simplest color glyph definition would consist of a PaintGlyph table linked to a basic fill table (PaintSolid, PaintVarSolid, PaintLinearGradient, PaintVarLinearGradient, PaintRadialGradient, PaintVarRadialGradient, PaintSweepGradient, PaintVarSweepGradient).
 But the graph can be arbitrarily complex, with an arbitrary depth of paint nodes (to the limits inherent in the formats).